KhatulMadan/decompressor/README.md

 #DECOMPRESSOR
 ================

-Java micro service built to decompress the files downloaded from GoogleDrive.
+Java micro service that decompresses the files downloaded from GoogleDrive.

 # Overview